Export Data to Excel in Java

 1. Create an instance of the Workbook class

-2. Get worksheet in an instance of the Worksheet class
+2. Get a worksheet in an instance of the Worksheet class

 3. Create an array list containing string values